 Native to Japan, the gold dust plant (Aucuba japonica) is a hardy but slow-growing evergreen shrub.
-The gold dust plant is also sometimes referred to as either the spotted laurel or Japanese laurel.
-It's known for having splashes of yellow and specks of gold on its leathery dark green leaves, hence the common name.
-Its green leaves are glossy and elliptical with coarse marginal teeth on the upper half of each leaf.
+Also referred to as spotted laurel or Japanese laurel, it's known for its splashes of yellow and specks of gold on its leathery dark green leaves.
+The leaves are glossy and elliptical with coarse marginal teeth on the upper half of each leaf.
 In the spring, you can expect to see tiny purple-maroon flowers with creamy white anthers, each with four sepals and four petals.
 This is a very slow grower that can take years to reach maturity but a worthwhile specimen that brightens up a shady area with flecks of gold.
 Plant this eye-catching shrub outdoors in late spring or early summer after the average last frost date in your area.

 |Common Name||Gold dust, gold dust aucuba, spotted laurel, variegated gold dust plant|